Merged keys

 Object mode merging

-When merging variables, the complete value is overridden.
+When merging variables with objects, the complete value is overridden.
 However, you may want to merge some values differently.
 For example, let's say we have the following two data files, one in the root and the other in a subfolder.
 Both files have a site variable with different values:

 site: